Posture Can Kill!

 A kyphotic spine is characterised by a ‘hump’ back in the upper thoracic region and is usually associated with posterior pelvic tilt.
 It can greatly reduce physiological function and needs to be accommodated in seating.
 Again, we need to establish if the posture is fixed, partially fixed or correctable.

 The hamstring pulls over two joints, the knee and the hip.
 If hamstrings are tight or contracted, this can have a profound negative impact on sitting posture.
 Hamstrings need to be measured correctly and accommodated in seating.
-Many clinician’s don’t know the importance of this or are unsure of how to measure hamstrings properly.
-This is something I feel very strongly about getting right and I am hoping to do a video/blog on this soon - if you would find this beneficial please let me know in the comment section below.
+Many clinicians don’t know the importance of this or are unsure of how to measure hamstrings properly.

 Fixed or Flexible Posture?